-Located in the Blyde River Canyon Reserve in Mpumalanga province, the second largest canyon in Africa, 25 Km (16 mi) length, is formed mostly of red sandstone covered with subtropical foliage.
+Located in the Blyde River Canyon Reserve in Mpumalanga province, the second largest canyon in Africa, 25 Km (16 mi) in length, is formed mostly of red sandstone covered with subtropical foliage.

 Apart from the impressive lush scenery with many beautiful waterfalls and scenic viewpoints, Blyde River Canyon Reserve is home to over 1000 floral species, including endemic ones that are not found anywhere else in the world, and a great variety of wildlife such as hippos, crocodiles, antelopes, monkeys, etc.

 I drove a huge part of the Blyde River Canyon and the vistas are spectacular.
 The Three Rondavels (three huge spirals of dolomite rock rising out of the far wall of the Blyde River Canyon) is one of the most beautiful places I’ve ever seen in South Africa.

 This canyon is part of the Panorama Route, which starts at the town of Graskop and can be combined with a trip to Kruger National Park because of its proximity.
 Book your Panorama Tour in advance here.

 9 – The country has 4 different climates

-South Africa has climatic conditions that range from Mediterranean, to temperate, subtropical and desert climate.
+South Africa has climatic conditions that range from the Mediterranean to the temperate, subtropical and desert climates.
 And the main factors influencing the weather conditions are altitude and the surrounding oceans (Atlantic and Indian).

 Most of the country has warm sunny days and cool nights.

 Rain falls mainly in the summer months with brief afternoon thunderstorms.
 The exception is the Western Cape and its capital city Cape Town where the climate is Mediterranean and it rains more in the wintertime (May to August).

 It means that if the main focus of your trip is safari, you should definitely go in the winter months.
-However, it’s important to know before traveling to Cape Town that it might be raining this time of the year.
+However, it’s important to know before travelling to Cape Town that it might be raining this time of the year.

 10 – Public transportation basically doesn’t exist